Guinness Glaze

 • Sweet potato fries

-If you don’t feel like making a burger, you can use Guinness reduction sauce as a flavorful but sweet glaze for any meat, like:
+If you don’t feel like making a burger, you can use Guinness sauce as a flavorful but sweet glaze for any meat, like:

 • Steak